fdcastel/cf-ddns/cf-ddns-sync.spec.md

     In `Insert` or `Update` scenarios, the API call payload must include a `ttl` property, with the value specified through the `--ttl` argument.

-    In `Insert`, `Update` or `Delete` scenarios it is essential to refresh the local cache file to ensure that its data remains consistent with the changes made through the API.

     In verbose mode, for each of the four possible scenarios above, the script should display a corresponding verbose message:

     - Skip: `Skipping '$TARGET_DNS_RECORD'.`
     - Insert: `Adding '$SOURCE_IPV4_ADDRESS' to '$TARGET_DNS_RECORD'.`
     - Update: `Updating '$SOURCE_IPV4_ADDRESS' in '$TARGET_DNS_RECORD'.`
     - Delete: `Removing '$SOURCE_IPV4_ADDRESS' from '$TARGET_DNS_RECORD'.`

+    Once all synchronization API calls have been executed, it is essential to refresh the local cache file to ensure that its data remains consistent with the changes made through the API.

+    When writing the cache file, if necessary, create the cache directory.

 The final outcome should be that TARGET_DNS_RECORDS reflects the exact set of IPv4 addresses in SOURCE_IPV4_ADDRESSES, ensuring the DNS records are accurate and up-to-date with the public IPs of the specified interfaces.